 Michelle Sie Whitten

-Board Member, Executive Director, Co-Founder, Global Down Syndrome Foundation
+President & CEO, Co-Founder, Global Down Syndrome Foundation

-Michelle Sie Whitten is the Co-Founder and Executive Director of the Global Down Syndrome Foundation.
-The Foundation is dedicated to significantly improving the lives of people with Down syndrome through Research, Medical Care, Education and Advocacy.
+Michelle Sie Whitten is the Co-Founder, President and CEO of the Global Down Syndrome Foundation (Global).
+Global is dedicated to significantly improving the lives of people with Down syndrome through Research, Medical Care, Education, and Advocacy.
 Its primary focus is to support the first academic home in the United States committed to research and medical care for people with Down syndrome made up of key affiliates – the Linda Crnic Institute for Down Syndrome at the Anschutz Medical Campus and the Sie Center for Down Syndrome at the Children’s Hospital Colorado.

-Prior to her career in the non-profit sector, Michelle was President and CEO of Encore International, Inc., then the China arm of Liberty Media Corporation.
+Prior to her career in the non-profit sector, Michelle was President and CEO of Encore International, Inc., then the China division of Liberty Media Corporation.
 She worked in the cable industry from 1993 until 2005 and is considered a pioneer in the China media industry.
 For her work during that time, she received the 40 Under 40 Achievement Award, the Real Women: Outstanding Entrepreneur Award and the Women in Cable & Telecommunications Walk of Fame Award.

 Michelle sits on the boards of ARC Thrift of Colorado, the Linda Crnic Institute for Down Syndrome, and the Early Childhood Philanthropist Group.
 She holds a Master of Arts degree in Regional Studies – East Asia and a Graduate Certificate in Business Administration, both from Harvard University.
 She studied Mandarin Chinese at Peking University and holds a Bachelor of Arts degree in Asian Studies from Tufts University.